 All refunds will be issued by check and students do not need to fill out a form; it's mailed to the student automatically.
 Your check will be mailed to the address you have on file with the Admissions and Records Office.
-Please go to https://www.citruscollege.edu/ar/Pages/

-Forms.aspx and select and complete the Student Update Form to update any address changes or corrections (this includes any apartment number changes).
+Please go to https://my.citruscollege.edu/task/all/student-update-form and select and complete the Student Update Form to update any address changes or corrections (this includes any apartment number changes).
 Failure to do so will delay your refund.
 All refunds are subject to approval by the Citrus Community College District.